stalhein/freeRun/README.md

 ### to install

-(assuming your on a debian distro of linux)
+(assuming your on a debian distro of linux which uses apt)

 ```